Dan Smoot

-Howard Smoot, known as Dan Smoot (October 5, 1913 –July 24, 2003), was a Federal Bureau of Investigation agent and a conservative political activist.
-From 1957 to 1971, he published The Dan Smoot Report, which chronicled alleged communist infiltration in various sectors of American government and society.
+Howard Smoot, known as Dan Smoot (October 5, 1913 – July 24, 2003), was a Federal Bureau of Investigation agent and conservative political commentator.
+From 1956 to 1971, he published The Dan Smoot Report, which was a weekly newsletter and radio program.

-Background
+Early life and education

+Smoot was born on October 5, 1913, in East Prairie, Missouri.
+At age 10, he became an orphan.
+Smoot worked odd and manual labor jobs until 1930 when he enrolled in the YMCA and could begin high school.
+In January 1931, he moved to Dallas, Texas.
+Southern Methodist University offered him a scholarship and he graduated in 1938.
+He attended Harvard University for further postgraduate education until he dropped out in 1941 to enlist in the United States Army.

+Career

+The military rejected Smoot due to medical reasons, so Smoot became an FBI agent to support the World War II effort.
+Smoot was an FBI agent from 1941 until 1951.
+He resigned in 1951 to become a political commentator.
 Smoot was unsuccessful in his campaign for public office, but he rose to fame as a pundit on radio and television.
-He initially served as the spokesperson and face of H.L.
-Hunt's Facts Forum before leaving to create his own.
+He initially served as the spokesman and face of H. L. Hunt's Facts Forum before leaving to create his own.
+From 1956 to 1971, he published The Dan Smoot Report, which was a weekly newsletter and later also a 15-minute radio program where he took the position as a constitutional conservative.

-Departure from the FBI

-Spreading his conservative message

 In 1962, Smoot wrote The Invisible Government concerning early members of the Council on Foreign Relations.
 Other books include The Hope of the World; The Business End of Government; and his autobiography, People Along the Way.
 Additionally he was associated with Robert W. Welch, Jr.'s John Birch Society and wrote for the society's American Opinion bi-monthly magazine.

 In 1972, Smoot served as campaign manager for American Independent Party presidential candidate John G. Schmitz.